 1. How Much Do You Want to Spend?

-The most prominent determining factor in whether or not you should get a liquid cooler or air cooler is how much you have to spend.
+The most prominent factor in determining whether or not you should get a liquid cooler or air cooler is how much you have to spend.
 On average, liquid coolers cost quite a bit more than air coolers.

 The other factor that is important to note here is that, typically, smaller AIO liquid coolers perform worse than higher-end air coolers.